 6.1.
-The Council then took up agenda item 3 for discussion.
-Commissioner (GST Policy Wing) proceeded to make a presentation on the Rules which is included in Annexure 3.
+The Council took up agenda item 3 for discussion.
+The Commissioner (GST Policy Wing), CBEC proceeded to make a presentation on the Rules which is included in Annexure 3.
 The Hon'ble Deputy Chief Minister of Delhi suggested that since these Rules had already been discussed by the officers in the Officers' Meeting held earlier, these could be approved and only issues where there was no consensus among the officers could be flagged.
-The Chairperson agreed to this suggestion.
-Commissioner (GST Policy Wing), CBEC added that the officers were in agreement on all issues discussed regarding the Rules.
+The Hon'ble Chairperson agreed to this suggestion.
+The Commissioner (GST Policy Wing), CBEC informed that the officers were in agreement on all issues discussed regarding the Rules.